b-marie/brittanyellichblog/content/content/1-b-accessibility-html-elements/index.md

 ### Tables

 * Tabular data belongs in tables, rather than a series of divs.
+They should also only be used for tabular data.
 Screen readers are better at navigating through tables and make the content easier to follow.
 * Always include scopes in the HTML of a table to make it easier for a screen reader user to follow.
 * Tables should always include a summary with a description of the data it contains.
 * Don't repeat the summary information in the table caption, forcing a screen reader user to go through that content twice.